 Remember to pause before answering and formulate your thoughts – keep your reply concise and ensure it answers the question.
 If you don’t understand the question, there’s no harm in asking for a clarification.
 To learn more about answering questions with confidence during a presentation, read this blog.

 In the same vein, if you don’t know, don’t be afraid to say so.
 You can look into the question and return with the best answer later.

-4. Always have a group rehearsal
+4. All team presentations must have a full group rehearsal

 Why this is important: While everyone practising their individual presentations is great, it doesn’t guarantee that once you’ve combined all the slides, it will go well.